Wonderful Everyday

-Wonderful Everyday: Diskontinuierliches Dasein (素晴らしき日々 ～不連続存在～, Subarashiki Hibi ~Furenzoku Sonzai~), (Note: The subtitle means "discontinuous existence" in German.) abbreviated as SubaHibi, is a Japanese horror mystery visual novel developed by KeroQ.
+Wonderful Everyday: Diskontinuierliches Dasein (素晴らしき日々 ～不連続存在～, Subarashiki Hibi ~Furenzoku Sonzai~), (Note: The subtitle means "discontinuous existence" in German.) often abbreviated as SubaHibi, is a Japanese denpa horror mystery visual novel developed by KeroQ.
 It was released for Windows in 2010 and was given an international release by Frontwing in 2017.
-It is KeroQ's fourth game after Tsui no Sora, Nijūei and Moekan; it shares many characters and plot elements with Tsui no Sora, of which it is an expanded retelling.
+It is KeroQ's fourth game after Tsui no Sora, Nijūei and Moekan.
+SubaHibi shares characters and plot elements with Tsui no Sora, of which it is an expanded retelling.

 Gameplay

-The game requires minimal interaction from the player, as the duration of the game is spent on reading the text that appears onscreen; this text represents either dialogue between the various characters, narration, or the inner thoughts of the protagonist.
+The game requires minimal interaction from the player, as the duration of the game is spent on reading onscreen text, which represents either dialogue between characters, narration, or the inner thoughts of the protagonist.
 A number of choices exist, some of which determine the plot branch on which a story continues.
-The game generally follows visual novel conventions, with the text appearing at the bottom of the screen, and segments exist where it is overlaid on the entire screen.
+The game has a generic U.I for a visual novel, with the text appearing at the bottom of the screen, but there are also segments that exist where text is overlaid across the entire screen.

 Plot

 Wonderful Everyday consists of seven chapters, the titles of which are taken from Alice's Adventures in Wonderland and Through the Looking Glass.
 Most chapters take place in the fictional Suginomiya neighborhood of Tokyo and recount the month of July 2012 from different perspectives.
-A prologue chapter, largely unconnected to the main narrative, focuses on Yuki's relationship with Zakuro and the fictional Wakatsuki sisters, Tsukasa and Kagami, who the player is given a choice of a romance with.
+A prologue chapter, largely unconnected to the main narrative, focuses on Yuki's relationship with Zakuro and the fictional Wakatsuki sisters, Tsukasa and Kagami, with whom the player is given a choice of a romance.

-Seven years prior to the beginning of the story, young Tomosane Mamiya is living a peaceful life in the village of Sawaimura, with his half-sister Hasaki, and Yuki Minakami, a student at a nearby dojo, while estranged from Hasaki's mother, Kotomi Sasami.
+Seven years prior to the beginning of the story, young Tomosane Mamiya is living a peaceful life in the village of Sawaimura, with his half-sister, Hasaki, and Yuki Minakami, a student at a nearby dojo, while estranged from Hasaki's mother, Kotomi Sasami.
 Kotomi had an affair with a cult leader in order to give birth to "the savior," resulting in Hasaki's birth as twins alongside her brother, Takuji.
-The leader deemed that neither could be the savior, and cast Kotomi out.
+The leader deemed that neither could be the savior and cast Kotomi out.
 Kotomi directs Takuji to kill Hasaki as she believes that her death will restore Takuji's powers.
 Hasaki survives, but Yuki dies saving Hasaki, and Takuji is stabbed and accidentally killed by Tomosane.
 The trauma of the incident causes Tomosane to develop a dissociative personality disorder, at which point he introjects the personalities of Yuki and Takuji, from whose perspective certain chapters are shown.

 Kotomi, grieving Takuji's death, raises Tomosane as Takuji.
-Takuji is plagued by delusions, as well as victimized by severe bullying which escalates to rape; causing Tomosane's personality to resurface, albeit believing that he is an alternate personality of Takuji with no memory of his past.
+Takuji is plagued by delusions, as well as victimized by severe bullying, which escalates to rape, causing Tomosane's personality to resurface, albeit believing that he is an alternate personality of Takuji with no memory of his past.
 Tomosane believes he must erase Takuji so that Yuki may become the dominant personality.
 To this end, he bullies Takuji (unaware of the disassociation), trying to make him disappear.